IR Illuminator for Night Vision Hog Hunting: 850 vs 940nm Guide

 Founder & CEO, Brinyte ยท 50+ Patents ยท ISO9001

 Since 2009, Feng has engineered IR illuminators tested by night hunters across Texas and the Southeast.
-Every recommendation in this guide is backed by independent forum testing from TexasBowhunter, CandlePowerForums, and verified user reports.
+Every specification in this guide is backed by independent forum testing from TexasBowhunter, CandlePowerForums, and verified user reports.

 โœ“ Reviewed by: Brinyte Field Testing Team

-๐Ÿ“… Published: June 8, 2026
+๐Ÿ“… Published: June 9, 2026

-๐Ÿ“… Published Jun 2026 ๐ŸŒ™ Night Vision Guide ๐Ÿ“ˆ v6.5 Optimized
+๐Ÿ“… Published Jun 2026 ๐ŸŒ™ IR & NV Guide ๐Ÿ“ˆ v6.5 Optimized

-IR illuminator for night vision hog hunting โ€” Brinyte T28-IR mounted on rifle scanning Texas pasture at night
+IR illuminator for night vision hog hunting โ€” Brinyte T28โ€‘IR mounted on rifle scanning Texas pasture at night

 ๐ŸŽฏ Who This Guide Is For

-โœ” Night vision owners frustrated that their built-in IR only reaches 100 yards
+โœ” Night vision owners whose builtโ€‘in IR barely reaches 100 yards

-โฑ Read time: 12 min ๐Ÿ— Hog ยท ๐ŸŒ™ IR ยท ๐Ÿ”ฆ T28-IR
+โฑ Read time: 12 min ๐Ÿ— Hog ยท ๐ŸŒ™ IR ยท ๐Ÿ”ฆ T28โ€‘IR

-2. 850nm vs 940nm: Which IR Wavelength Should You Use for Hog Hunting?
+1. 850nm vs 940nm: Which IR Wavelength Should You Use for Hog Hunting?

 850nm vs 940nm IR illuminator comparison โ€” visible red glow vs completely invisible for night hunting

 This is the single most common question in every night hunting forum โ€” and the answer depends entirely on your hunting style and terrain.
+Below is the direct comparison.
+If you scan open fields at 200+ yards, start with 850nm.
+If you stalk inside 100 yards, you need 940nm.
+The T28โ€‘IR gives you both in one unit.

 Factor 850nm IR 940nm IR